SMF 212: Sexuality, Marriage, and the Family

 In response, the course offers a broad, inclusive definition of sexual activity: “Kissing, cuddling, hugging, holding, squeezing, touching, stroking, licking, biting, oral sex, vaginal sex, anal sex, digital sex, massaging, caressing, using toys, kink, masturbation, mutual masturbation, sexting, phone sex, rubbing naked bodies, rubbing clothed bodies…” This expansive conception resists the cultural equation of sex with penetrative intercourse and makes space for the many forms of sexual expression available to people of all ages and abilities.

-Despite these documented benefits, masturbation remains heavily stigmatized.
+Despite the documented health benefits of sexual activity, masturbation remains heavily stigmatized.
 As sex and relationship therapist Dr. David Pittle notes, “probably no other common activity carries such a burden of shame and guilt as masturbation.”
 The course asks students to sit with the inconsistency of a sexual health culture that encourages young people to delay sex with others while simultaneously not promoting masturbation as a healthy alternative.

-For older adults specifically, the lecture notes that the less frequently a person experiences arousal and orgasm, the harder both become to achieve — a use-it-or-lose-it principle with physiological grounding.
+For older adults specifically, the less frequently a person experiences arousal and orgasm, the harder both become to achieve — a use-it-or-lose-it principle with physiological grounding.
 Blood flow to the genitals is beneficial even in the absence of orgasm.
 Solo sex may require advance planning for older adults, including attending to comfort, privacy, and physical accessibility.

-A significant conceptual reframing introduced in Week 3 comes from the academic field of leisure studies.
-Drawing on Berdychevsky and Nimrod’s (2017) netnographic study, the lecture argues that sexual activity in later life — whether partnered or solo, with or without penetration — can usefully be understood as leisure: freely chosen activity performed for its own sake, with anticipated satisfaction.
+A significant conceptual reframing comes from the academic field of leisure studies.
+Drawing on Berdychevsky and Nimrod’s (2017) netnographic study of online sexuality discussion forums, the lecture argues that sexual activity in later life — whether partnered or solo, with or without penetration — can usefully be understood as leisure: freely chosen activity performed for its own sake, with anticipated satisfaction.
+This reframing is significant because it moves sexuality out of the domain of reproduction and relational obligation and locates it in the domain of personal enjoyment, self-expression, and well-being.

 Understood as leisure, sex in later life may enhance self-perception, a sense of well-being, and feelings of vitality.
 Regular sexual activity is associated with high self-esteem, a sense of competence, pleasure, intimacy, and an overall sense of happiness.
 It offers particular practical advantages for older adults: it is familiar, relatively safe, performed indoors, free, and can require minimal physical effort.